Nadia27/toDoList-v1/README.md

 * MongoDB Atlas

-## What I learned building the Sideline Story
+## What I learned building the To Do List

 *  What is EJS?
     * templating language/engine that generates HTML with plain JS